 Support for image and video files, as well as a growing collection of massive handmade 3D environments!

-Endless ways to customize your maps with daytime, weather, sounds and effects to perfectly fit any scenario for your adventure!
+Endless ways to customize your maps with daytime, weather, tokens, sounds and effects to perfectly fit any scenario for your adventure!

 Including all the tools you may need at the table - fog of war, customizable grid, distance measurements, digital tokens and a paint layer for markings!